Radio Africa

 It is with great sadness that I learnt of the death of Talibé Traoré, lead trumpeter of the orchestra Keletigui et ses Tambourinis.

-Talibé died when his motorcycle was hit by a taxi at 1am on 5 February 2010 in Conakry.
+Talibé died when his motorcycle was hit by a taxi at approximately 1am on 5 February 2010 in Conakry.
 The driver of the taxi left the scene and was never found.